suffolklibraries/sljekyll/parents-carers-and-children/dyslexia-irlen/index.md

 1. In _Advanced Catalogue Search_ click on any of drop down menu buttons e.g. title
 2. Select _Publisher_, type ‘Barrington Stoke’ then press OK

-### To arrange the lists in a different order
+### To filter the search results

-1. Scroll down to the bottom of the screen and click on the _Sort_ drop down menu
-2. Select title, author or publication date
+Use the links on the right-hand side to narrow your search results down to, for example, age group, series or author.

 ### To reserve a book from the list